 Later, I went walking around the village and came upon the empanada woman having supper in her home with her partner.
 She looked about 50 and he 30.
 Whatever works.
 Another family showed up for empanadas and then a Dad and daughter from Santiago came to eat too.
 She must be a good cook!
 Again, I practiced my Spanish and did all right.
 I went back to my tent for a sleep and woke up in the dark.
 I went to see about supper and they had already eaten but had kindly saved me a plate of delicious stew.

 I had a cool shower and went to bed.

 We're supposed to stay here 2 nights but we're leaving in the morning.
 Hopefullly we find a nicer place to camp as we head south to Santiago.

 Our driver, Jono Fisher, is 42 and from Yorkshire, England.
 He's been driving 4 years in South America and been a truck driver for 25 years.
 He worked in Africa with Dragoman, 5 years in New Zealand, 2 in Australia and many years in Europe.
 Not only is he an overland truck driver, he's also a coach driver.
 He's single and a working traveller.
 It's a lifestyle he's chosen and loves!
-He's very cautious and makes sure we're travelling safely.
+As a driver, he's very cautious and makes sure we're travelling safely.
 Thanks Jono!

 Post a Comment